 French Bread

-- Place on a parchment-lined baking sheet and cover with a towel to rise.
+Place the dough on a parchment-lined baking sheet and cover with a towel.
+Let it rise until noticeably puffy.

-- Once risen, use a sharp knife or bread lame to score the top with 3-4 diagonal cuts.
+Once risen, use a sharp knife or bread lame to make 3–5 diagonal cuts across the top.

 Hoagie Rolls